MrYsLab/s3-extend/docs/usage.md

 *  **s3p** - for the Picoboard
    * **s3r** - for the Raspberry Pi

-**Step 4:** Start Scratch 3, select an extension, and create and run your Scratch scripts.
+**Step 4:** Start Scratch 3, select an extension and create and run your Scratch scripts.
 If you are using the ESP-8266 extension, when Scratch is connected to the ESP-8266 by using the **ESP-8266 Connect IP Address** block, the red LED on the ESP-8266 NodeMCU is extinguished, indicating a successful connection.